Katie's Notes

 Week 35: Preliminary fieldwork Part 3

-Since I had worked on literature reviews on Japanese healthcare issues while living in the UK, every interaction, every event and news article, everything was significant in Japan.
-When I was in ‘the field’, I had a strong feeling of ‘who I am’, even though I was in a location with which I should be familiar.
-Strangely, I often came to a point where I recognised myself as an ‘outsider’ in the field.
+When I was in ‘the field’, I had a strong sense of ‘who I am’, even though I was in a place I should have been familiar with.
+I often came to a point where I recognised myself as an ‘outsider’ in the field.
+My sanctuary (a place away from the research site and where I can take a break) was my family and friends.
+I really needed a period of time away from my data and research.

 Soon after I returned to England, I organised my field notes and some documents that people had given me.
 I also worked on my documents for the probation meeting in two weeks’ time.